 Children’s Chapel Chaplains

-Children’s Chapel takes place on the 2nd and 4th Sundays during the 10:15 service (Oct.-May) and provides children ages 4-8 an opportunity to engage in developmentally appropriate worship.
+Children’s Chapel takes place on the 2nd Sunday during the 10:15 service (Sep.-May) and provides children ages 4-9 an opportunity to engage in developmentally appropriate worship.
 Children depart during the Hymn of Praise and return at the Peace.
 Leaders serve in pairs approximately twice during the program year.

 Greeters welcome parishioners before and after worship, provide information to newcomers, and direct people to the restrooms, Welcome Center, and Fellowship Hour.
 Starting this fall, greeters will welcome people at the edge of the sidewalk as they arrive for worship.